Xgblearn/Swin-TOF-Predictor/README.md

    - No liability for outcomes from using the code
    - Use at your own risk
    - No warranty of accuracy or fitness

+6. **Configuration of Experimental Equipment**
+    Note that the trained model was tested on our local machine with the following hardware configuration: 12th Gen Intel Core i9-12900H CPU (14 cores / 20 threads, 2.5 GHz base frequency), NVIDIA GeForce RTX 3060 GPU with 6 GB dedicated memory, Intel Iris Xe integrated GPU, and 16 GB RAM, running on Windows 11 with SSD storage.
+Due to differences in hardware architectures and floating-point computation implementations across different machines, minor numerical discrepancies may occur when the model is run on other systems.
+These differences, however, do not affect the overall performance or the validity of the results reported.

 [View full license](LICENSE)